NCAS-CMS/cfdm/docs/source/introduction.rst

 The cfdm package implements the CF data model for its internal data structures and so is able to process any CF-compliant dataset.
-It is not strict about CF compliance, however, so that partially conformant datasets may be modified in memory, as well as ingested from existing datasets and written to new datasets.
+It is not strict about CF-compliance, however, so that partially conformant datasets may be modified in memory, as well as ingested from existing datasets and written to new datasets.
+However, when reading datasets, it requires CF-compliance only to the extent necessary to interpret the dataset, reporting errors that prevent it from working.

 The cfdm package can